-In addition to the wide range of services provided directly to our employer clients, we are often called upon by medical providers, third-party administrators and insurance carrier clients for counsel with respect to their role in the workers’ compensation systems of Ohio, Kentucky and Indiana.
-For our medical provider clients, we assist in the retention of certification status.
-For our third-party administrator and insurance carrier clients, we provide complimentary legal updates and training, and partner with them to provide the case management consultations needed to manage actuarially an employer’s workers’ compensation experience.
+In addition to the wide range of services provided directly to our employer clients, we are often called upon by medical providers, third-party administrators, and insurance carrier clients for counsel with respect to their role in the workers’ compensation systems of Ohio, Kentucky, and Indiana.

-We provide a number of workers’ compensation-related services to our clients, including:
+We provide several workers’ compensation-related services to our clients, including:

 - Ohio BWC’s Adjudicating Committee and Administrator’s Designee;